 5. The relevant system operator may totally or partially delegate the performance of its compliance monitoring to third parties.
 In such cases, the relevant system operator shall continue ensuring compliance with Article 12, including entering into confidentiality commitments with the assignee.

 6. If compliance tests or simulations cannot be carried out as agreed between the relevant system operator and the power-generating facility owner due to reasons attributable to the relevant system operator, then the relevant system operator shall not unreasonably withhold the operational notification referred to in Title III.

+7. The pooling aggregator is a special role, since it combines the rating of the asset (usage profiles, capabilities, …) and the knowledge of the technical capabilities of the connection point.
+The network operator and the pooling aggregator shall exchange information about network capabilities, possible bottlenecks, to ensure non-discriminatory operation of EVs or other PGU/PGCM with the pool.

 Article 42